fusiondirectory/fusiondirectory-user-manual/source/plugins/ipmi/description.rst

 Description
 ===========

-The Ipmi plugin is used to manage the electronic part of your server in FusionDirectory
+This impi plugin is used to store the impi credentials to connect to the impi component inside your systems.